oracle/graal/docs/reference-manual/native-image/guides/create-heap-dump-from-native-executable.md

 You can create a heap dump of a running executable to monitor its execution.
 Just like any other Java heap dump, it can be opened with the [VisualVM](../../../tools/visualvm.md) tool.

 To enable heap dump support, native executables must be built with the `--enable-monitoring=heapdump` option.
-Heap dumps can then be created in three different ways:
+Heap dumps can then be created in different ways:

 1. Create heap dumps with VisualVM.
 2. Dump the initial heap of a native executable using the `-XX:+DumpHeapAndExit` command-line option.
 3. Create heap dumps sending a `SIGUSR1` signal at run time.
 4. Create heap dumps programmatically using the [`org.graalvm.nativeimage.VMRuntime#dumpHeap`](https://github.com/oracle/graal/blob/master/substratevm/src/com.oracle.svm.core/src/com/oracle/svm/core/VMInspectionOptions.java) API.
+5. If `-XX:+HeapDumpOnOutOfMemoryError` is passed in at runtime and an `OutOfMemoryError` is encountered, a heap dump will be produced.

 All approaches are described below.